-Z Ciprofloxacin 500mg

-for (Greenfield Pharmaceuticals

-(Jiangsu) Limited

-October, 2022

-As a fluoroquinolones antibacterial agent, the bactericidal action of UNICURE Ciprofloxacin results from the inhibition of both type II topoisomerase (DNA-gyrase) and topoisomerase IV, required for bacterial DNA replication, transcription, repair and recombination.
+As a fluoroquinolone antibacterial agent, the bactericidal action of ciprofloxacin results from the inhibition of both type II topoisomerase (DNA-gyrase) and topoisomerase IV, required for bacterial DNA replication, transcription, repair and recombination.

-PK/PD relationship:
+Pharmacokinetic/pharmacodynamic relationship

-Efficacy mainly depends on the relation between the maximum concentration in serum (Cmax) and the minimum inhibitory concentration (MIC) of ciprofloxacin for a bacterial pathogen and the relation between the area under the curve (AUC) and the MIC.
-Mechanism of resistance:
+Efficacy mainly depends on the relation between the maximum concentration in serum (C{max}) and the minimum inhibitory concentration (MIC) of ciprofloxacin for a bacterial pathogen and the relation between the area under the curve (AUC) and the MIC.

+Mechanism of resistance

-In-vitro resistance to UNICURE Ciprofloxacin can be acquired through a stepwise process by target site mutations in both DNA gyrase and topoisomerase IV.
+In-vitro resistance to ciprofloxacin can be acquired through a stepwise process by target site mutations in both DNA gyrase and topoisomerase IV.
 The degree of cross-resistance between ciprofloxacin and other fluoroquinolones that results is variable.
 Single mutations may not result in clinical resistance, but multiple mutations generally result in clinical resistance to many or all active substances within the class.

-Impermeability and/or active substance efflux pump mechanisms of resistance may have a variable effect on the susceptibility to fluoroquinolones, which depends on physiochemical properties of the various active substances within the class and the affinity of transport systems for each active substance.
+Impermeability and/or active substance efflux pump mechanisms of resistance may have a variable effect on susceptibility to fluoroquinolones, which depends on the physiochemical properties of the various active substances within the class and the affinity of transport systems for each active substance.
 All in-vitro mechanisms of resistance are commonly observed in clinical isolates.
 Resistance mechanisms that inactivate other antibiotics such as permeation barriers (common in Pseudomonas aeruginosa) and efflux mechanisms may affect susceptibility to ciprofloxacin.

-Plasmid mediated resistance encoded by qnr-genes has been reported.
-Spectrum of antibacterial activity:
+Plasmid-mediated resistance encoded by qnr-genes has been reported.

+Spectrum of antibacterial activity

+Breakpoints separate susceptible strains from strains with intermediate susceptibility and the latter from resistant strains:

+EUCAST Recommendations

-Breakpoints separate susceptible strains from strains with intermediate susceptibility and the latter from resistant strains: EUCAST Recommendations Microorganisms Susceptible Resistant Enterobacteria $S \le 0.5 \text{ mg/L}$ R > 1 mg/L Pseudomonas $S \le 0.5 \text{ mg/L}$ R > 1 mg/L Acinetobacter $S \le 1 \text{ mg/L}$ R > 1 mg/L Staphylococcus spp.1 $S \le 1 \text{ mg/L}$ R > 1 mg/L Haemophilus influenzae and Moraxella catarrhalis $S \leq 0.5 \ mg/L$ R > 0.5 mg/L Neisseria gonorrhoeae $S \le 0.03 \text{ mg/L}$ R > 0.06 mg/L Neisseria meningitidis $S \le 0.03 \text{ mg/L}$ R > 0.06 mg/L Non-species-related breakpoints $S \le 0.5 \text{ mg/L}$ R > 1 mg/L 1 Staphylococcus spp. - breakpoints for ciprofloxacin relate to high dose therapy. ^{} Non-species-related breakpoints have been determined mainly on the basis of PK/PD data and are independent of MIC distributions of specific species.
-They are for use only for species that have not Page 18 of 23 Z Ciprofloxacin 500mg for (Greenfield Pharmaceuticals (Jiangsu) Limited October, 2022 been given a species-specific breakpoint. and not for those species where susceptibility testing is not recommended.
+Microorganisms Susceptible Resistant Enterobacteriaceae S ≤ 0.25 mg/L R > 0.5 mg/L

+Salmonella spp.
+S ≤ 0.06 mg/L R > 0.06 mg/L Pseudomonas spp.
+S ≤ 0.5 mg/L R > 0.5 mg/L Acinetobacter spp.
+S ≤ 1 mg/L R > 1 mg/L Staphylococcus spp.1 S ≤ 1 mg/L R > 1 mg/L Haemophilus influenzae S ≤ 0.06 mg/L R > 0.06 mg/L Moraxella catarrhalis S ≤ 0.125 mg/L R > 0.125 mg/L Neisseria gonorrhoeae S ≤ 0.03 mg/L R > 0.06 mg/L Neisseria meningitidis S ≤ 0.03 mg/L R > 0.03 mg/L Non-species-related breakpoints S ≤ 0.25 mg/L R > 0.5 mg/L

+^{1:} Staphylococcus spp. - breakpoints for ciprofloxacin relate to high dose therapy.

 The prevalence of acquired resistance may vary geographically and with time for selected species and local information on resistance is desirable, particularly when treating severe infections.
 As necessary, expert advice should be sought when the local prevalence of resistance is such that the utility of the agent in at least some types of infections is questionable.

-Groupings of relevant species according to ciprofloxacin susceptibility (for Streptococcus species see section 4.4) COMMONLY SUSCEPTIBLE SPECIES Aerobic Gram-positive micro-organisms Bacillus anthracis (1) Aerobic Gram-negative micro-organisms Aeromonas spp.
+Groupings of relevant species according to ciprofloxacin susceptibility (for Streptococcus species).

+COMMONLY SUSCEPTIBLE SPECIES

+Aerobic Gram-positive micro-organisms

+Bacillus anthracis (1)

+Aerobic Gram-negative micro-organisms

+Aeromonas spp.